 In August 1500 people demanded Columbus be arrested and a royal commissioner dispatched to Hispaniola and brought Columbus back to Spain in chains, however, King Ferdinand still granted the explorer his freedom and subsidized a fourth voyage.

 After being abandoned by half his crew in Jamaica and denied food by islanders, Columbus came up with a clever lie saying his god would punish them for not helping him and the lunar eclipse was a sign of that.

 Though many people believe Columbus’ big mission was to debunk flat earthers, by 1492, most educated people knew the planet was not shaped like a pancake.

 Columbus Day is a yearly reminder that, for most of our ancestors, becoming American was a journey.
 Regardless of where your family came from, Columbus Day is an opportunity to think about what our ancestors, and the ancestors of our friends, had to do to find a comfortable life.

-As evidenced by the Indigenous Peoples Day movement (more info in the "resources" section below), Columbus Day doesn't come-and-go without commentary about the hardships that the natives faced as a result of Columbus' conquests.
+As evidenced by the Indigenous Peoples Day movement, Columbus Day doesn't come-and-go without commentary about the hardships that the natives faced as a result of Columbus' conquests.
 It benefits everyone when we take time to reflect on the hard truths of our past, in hopes of being better people moving forward.